Meet Our Herd

 Arnold was the buck that sired our 2016 kid crop.
 He was a 100% Savannah.

-Our doe herd is primarily unregistered commercial does that have been raised on our farm and have met our strict standards.
-We have gradually eliminated the registered goats and have one remaining registered 100% New Zealand doe and a registered Percentage doe.
-Our herd allows us to supply the top performing kids for breeding programs -- whether they are for registered herds or for commercial producers looking for quality does to produce slaughter kids.
+Our doe herd is composed of unregistered commercial crossbred does that have been raised on our farm and have met our strict standards.
+Our herd allows us to supply the top performing kids for breeding programs -- commercial producers looking for quality does to produce slaughter kids.
 Remember, our kids must gain 0.4 lbs/day if a buck or 0.3 lbs/day if a doe in order to be sold for breeding stock.
 Does are culled if they have poor mothering ability, poor parasite resistance or hoof problems.
 While we are happy to discuss our goat's pedigrees with you, we believe the true value of our goats lie in their performance.
 The Kiko was bred to be a low-maintenance performance goat, and with our crossbred goats, we aim to keep it that way.

 Boss Hogg JFK Uncle Jesse and Boss Hogg JFK Uncle Jesse and ICF Roscoe (March 2009)

-TSU Savannah x Spanish cross TSU Savannah x Myotonic cross
+TSU Savannah x Spanish cross "Sam" TSU Savannah x Myotonic Cross "Yam" Captain Jack

 PIG - Pretty Impressive Goat!
 RUS Zephyr Arnold